onshop/rockpaperscissors/README.md

 User journey/sequence is as follows:

 1. A player (creator) initialises the game.
-The game token is rehashed to ensure uniqueness.
+The game token is returned for subsequent calls is generated.
    They can send value to fund it at the same time or from their existing balance.
 2. Another player(opponent) plays the game.
    An expiry date on the contract is set for the creator to reveal and avoid a forfeit.